-Action Receiving District Required Actions Resident District Required Actions Notification (lowa Admin.
-Code r.
-281- 17.3(2)) By September 30 of each school year, district must notify parents or guardians (including those who transfer into the district during the school year) of: Open enrollment deadlines, Transportation assistance, and Possible loss of athletic eligibility for open enrollment of students.
-By September 30 of each school year, district must notify parents or guardians (including those who transfer into the district during the school year) of: Open enrollment deadlines, Transportation assistance, and Possible loss of athletic eligibility for open enrollment of students.
-Application Filed by March 1st (or September 1st) Deadline No later than June 1 of the school year preceding the school year for which the request is made, the board of the receiving district must act on an open enrollment request.
+Application Filed by March 1st (or September 1st) Deadline Required actions include: No later than June 1 of the school year preceding the school year for which the request is made, the board of the receiving district must act on an open enrollment request.
 The board may give the superintendent authority to approve but not deny applications.
-Denial - A district school board can deny an application for the following reasons: The district is not able to provide the appropriate special education program (see the following Students with IEPs section).
+Denial - A district school board can deny an application for the following reasons: None, unless the applicant claims: Pervasive harassment or A severe health need For information on these procedures, see the following Application Filed After Deadline for Serious Medical Condition or Pervasive Harassment row.
+The district is not able to provide the appropriate special education program (see the following Students with IEPs section).
 The student is under suspension or expulsion.
 The district has insufficient classroom space to accommodate the student (see Question 10).
-The application would adversely affect the district's implementation of a court-ordered desegregation plan (this does not apply to any districts at this time).
+The student was previously open enrolled to the district, was defined as truant and not permitted to open enroll back to the receiving district again by the receiving district school board.
+The application would adversely affect the district's implementation of a court-ordered desegregation plan (this does not apply to any district as this time).
 The application was filed after the deadline without good cause.
-The district is obligated to deny the application unless: None, unless the applicant claims: Pervasive harassment or A severe health need For information on these procedures, see the following Application Filed After Deadline for Serious Medical Condition, Pervasive Harassment, or District Failure to Respond to Student Academic Failure row.

-Application Filed After Deadline with Good Cause row) or The resident district agrees to approve the request.
+The application unless: The application Filed After Deadline with Good Cause row) or The resident district agrees to approve the request.
 Within five days of board action (but no later than June 1 of the preceding school year), the receiving district superintendent must notify the parent or guardian and the resident district of whether the request was approved or denied.
 Application Filed After the Deadline with Good Cause (lowa Code 282.18, subsection 3A, paragraph a, as amended by Senate File 2435) Required actions include: Within 30 days of receiving the request, the receiving district board must act.
 Within five days of board action, the receiving district superintendent must provide notification of either approval or denial of the request to the parent or guardian and to the resident district.
-None, unless the applicant claims: Pervasive harassment, A severe health need, or The district has failed to reasonably respond to a student's failure to meet basic academic needs (Note: The State Board of Education will establish rules to implement this provision).
-For information on these procedures, see the following row.
+None, unless the applicant claims: Pervasive harassment or A severe health need For information on these procedures, see the following row.
 Application Filed After Deadline for Serious Medical Condition or Pervasive Harassment (lowa Code 282.18, subsection 3B, paragraph a, as amended by Senate File 2435) After the resident district forwards the approved application, required actions include: 1.
 Within 30 days of receiving the approval notice from the resident district, the district board must act to approve/deny the request.
-O Denial - A parent or guardian may appeal this decision to the State Board (Iowa Admin.
+Denial - A parent or guardian may appeal this decision to the State Board (Iowa Admin.
 Code r.
 17.5(2)).
 2. Within 15 days of board action, the receiving district superintendent must notify the parent or guardian and the resident district of the approval or denial of the request.
-Required actions include: 1.
-Within 30 days of its receipt, the resident district board must act to approve or deny the request.
+Required actions include: Within 30 days of its receipt, the resident district board must act to approve or deny the request.
 Denial - Within 3 days following board action, the superintendent must notify the parent/guardian that their request was denied.
 A parent or guardian may appeal this decision to the State Board (Iowa Admin.
 Code r.
 17.5(2)).
 Approval - The superintendent must: Notify the parent or guardian within 3 days of the board's approval.
 Forward the approved application to the receiving district within 5 days following board action.